simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 (Average is rounded to the dollar here since all journal amounts are)
 ```

-A limitation of multicolumn balance reports: eliding of boring parent
-accounts in tree mode, as in the classic balance report, is not yet
-supported.

 The `--transpose` flag can be used to exchange the rows and columns of
 a multicolumn report.